Yes or No absolute

 Maintain overview

-“Germans prefer to deliver complete results, even if late, over incomplete results, but fast.
-In addition, their frequency of follow-up is low compared to the U.S. How can American colleagues maintain constant and accurate overview of the agreements made with their German colleagues, including factoring in new agreements the Germans may have entered into?”
+“Our German colleagues prefer to deliver complete results, even if late, over incomplete results, but fast.
+In addition, their frequency of follow-up is low compared to ours in the U.S. How can we American colleagues maintain constant and accurate overview of the agreements made with our German colleagues, including factoring in new agreements they may have entered into?”

 First, ask yourself when is it truly necessary to do follow-up.
 Americans do a lot of follow-up purely out of nervousness and anxiety.
 Start with taking a critical look at your own logic.